WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Cashing in the success of Neil Marshall's The Descent (2005), this cheap expedition follows a group of eight cavers who end up trapped inside the maze-like cave system within Kazakhstan's Kyzl Kum Desert.
 As the gang goes frantic trying to find a way out, something inside the cavern starts making its way through the pickings, murdering them one by one until only a few are left alive to face a fate worse than death.

-By the time they try breaking the routine, it was the hour mark and I honestly give zero fucks as to what will happen next by then, which is fitting because at that moment, they hatch a "plan" to try and stop whatever is killing them and said plan is to shoot it.
+By the time they try breaking the routine, it's already an hour into everything and I honestly give zero fucks as to what will happen next by then, which is fitting because at that moment, they hatch a "plan" to try and stop whatever is killing them and said plan is to shoot it.
 No, really.
 This does, however, lead to the only genuinely interesting bit from the entire slob, which reveals the true nature of the murdering cave dweller and closing it all with a downer ending where the survivors are killed and raped.

 Sadly, that no-holds-barred finale, as unsettling and sudden as it is, cannot wash away the boring taste The Cavern (2005) leaves behind, from the annoyingly grained-up camera work and unnecessarily stylized editing, to the horrid lighting and stifled sound design.
 It has its gory bits, yes, but would you really want to sit through eighty-some minutes of people screaming in darkened screens while the same squishy sound effects get used over and over just for that?
 I don't think so.
 Truthfully, if you have an itch that only a horror adventure flick could scratch, you're better off watching The Descent (2005) again than giving this a swing.